abarker/camel-snake-pep8/README.rst

 A refactoring tool to help convert camel case to snake case and vice versa in a Python program, in conformity with the PEP-8 style guide.
-It uses/abuses Python-Rope to do find and perform the changes.
+It uses/abuses Python-Rope to find and perform the changes.

+It does not do all the changes, but it does most of them.
+(It currently does not recognize many tuple assignments.)

 .. warning::